 In this section:

 To mark directories under the content root

-- Open the project settings, and then click the Directories node.
+- Open the Settings dialog box, and then click the Directories node.

 - In the Directories page, click the desired content root.
 The directories under this content root are displayed as a tree view in the right-hand pane.